Moya Leydon – BA (Hons) in Creative Design

-What advice would you give to International Students thinking about coming to ATU Sligo?
+What advice would you give to students thinking about coming to ATU Sligo?

 If this is your first time around and doesn’t know anyone, don’t worry.
 There are societies for everyone and even if you don’t want to join any you will still find yourself surrounded by friendly and welcoming people willing to give a helping hand.
 The weather is moderate and there is good transport accessibility, just seize any opportunities to explore the typical Irish lifestyle as well as obtain a wonderful studying experience.

 What specifically about the course do you particularly enjoy: